lih/WiQEE-pages/capricon-tutorial.md

 start there.

-The *raison d'être* of a quote is, simply put, to be able to write a program and keep it in stasis, until it can be run.
+The *raison d'être* of a quote is, simply put, to be able to write a program and keep it in stasis, until it can be run (using a special verb called `exec`).
 In CaPriCon, this can be achieved by enclosing the code you want to "freeze" in brackets, like so :

 > { 3 popn swap 2 shift "%s %s %s !" format }
 >? vis
 >? exec vis